senecajs/seneca-in-practice/problems/decorate/problem.md

 }
 ```

-The goal of the exercise is to make the math plugin obtained so far to decorate
+The goal of the exercise is to make the math plugin developed so far to decorate
 Seneca with a `availableOperations` function, that must return the list of the
 available operations (i.e. `['sum', 'product', 'operation-history']`)